Dre Campbell Farm

 If you’re like most people, you probably love the outdoors and all the animals that come with it.
 But there’s one animal that you may not love so much, and that’s the squirrel.

-They can be a real pain when they start getting into your attic or raiding your bird feeder.
+They can be a nuisance when they enter your attic or raid your bird feeder.

 Squirrel Damage

-Having a garden means that there are plenty of different critters that can wreak havoc on your hard work.
-One of the most common (and pesky) culprits is the squirrel.
+Having a garden means plenty of different creatures can wreak havoc on your hard work.
+One common garden nuisance in many areas is the squirrel.

-These little guys love to dig up tulip bulbs and nibble on other plants.
+Squirrels love to dig up tulip bulbs and nibble on other plants.
 While they may look cute, don’t be fooled!
-They can cause a lot of damage to your garden.
+They can cause significant damage to your garden.

-And as mentioned, squirrels can get into your attic and disturb everything down there.
+And as mentioned, squirrels can enter your attic and disturb everything down there.
 They can gnaw through wiring and insulation, and their sharp claws can even tear open attic vents [1].

 How to Get Rid of Squirrels Naturally

-Whether they are entering your garden or home, it’s important to take steps to keep them away.
-These methods will get rid of squirrels without harming them.
+Whether these rodents are entering your garden or home, keeping them away is essential.
+The methods below will help get rid of squirrels without harming them.

 1. Remove Food Sources

-Before doing anything else, remove their food sources.
-Otherwise, you’re just going to be playing a never-ending game with these critters.
+Before doing anything else, remove squirrels’ food sources.
+Otherwise, you’ll just be playing a never-ending game with these critters.

 So, what do squirrels like to eat?
-Just about everything, it seems.
-But their favorites include nuts, seeds, fruits, and vegetables.
-And if you have a bird feeder, they’ll also go after the birdseed.
+Their favorite foods include nuts, seeds, fruits, and vegetables.

 2. Repellent Plants